• Home

 • The cayenne pepper is optional.
 Some kids enjoy foods with 'spice', others do not.

-• If you do not have an air fryer, these sweet potatoes can be roasted in the oven at 425 degrees for about twenty minutes instead.
+• If you do not have an air fryer or you want to make one big batch of roasted sweet potatoes, these sweet potatoes can be roasted in the oven in a single layer on a baking sheet at 425 degrees for about twenty minutes.

 Do I need to soak the sweet potatoes?